 Compensation & Benefits

-- Wages range from $120 and up for one-day trips and up to $250/day (varies by region/river & based on guide experience) for multi-day trip, plus gratuities
+- Wages range from $120 and up for one-day trips and from $170 to $315/day (varies by region/river & based on guide experience) for multi-day trips, plus gratuities

 - Paid bi-weekly via direct deposit